AyrA/Gemini/docs/GEMINI+.md

 The fragment is an optional part of an url and always comes last.
 It begins with `#` and is followed by freeform text.
 Under normal circumstances, a client SHOULD NOT transmit this value to the server;
-It is only supported on `gemini+` urls.
+It is only supported on `gemini+` urls, not `gemini` urls.

-For feature declaration, the query syntax is used.
+For feature declaration, the query style syntax is used in the fragment.

 Example: `gemini+://example.com/SomeUrl?a=1#tcp.keepalive&body.compress=br`

+- The client is using `gemini+` for this request
 - The client requests `example.com/SomeUrl` from a gemini server
-- The client is using `gemini+`
 - The client sends query value `a=1` to the server
 - The client wants the server to compress the body
 - The client wants the server to keep the connection open

+### Security consideration

+If the client is presented with a gemini+ url that contains fragment data, it MUST drop unknown and/or unsupported keys from the url.

+Being a gemini+ feature only, clients MUST remove the fragment from regular gemini urls.

 ## Multi Forms